ravifposeur/penugasanoti/README.md

 Hello

-My name is Ravif Gayuh Wicaksono my uname is Sppsr
+My name is Ravif Gayuh Wicaksono, you can call me ravif, my uname is Sppsr.

-Carpe diem
+thanks.